maelfabien/maelfabien.github.io/_pages/dl.md

 [Few-Shot Text Classification with Human in the Loop](https://maelfabien.github.io/machinelearning/NLP_5/) : This article addresses the task of classifying texts when we have few training examples.

+[Improved Few Short Text Classification](https://maelfabien.github.io/machinelearning/NLP_6/) : As an extension of the previous article, I propose a method that leverages both Data Augmentation and better classifiers.

 <br>

 ![image](https://maelfabien.github.io/assets/images/cv_head.jpg)